 Jean-Marc Superville Sovak is a multidisciplinary artist and teaching professional whose work deeply involves his life and the community around him.
 His current project, the Tiny House of Steel, concerns his obsession with the human footprint on our planet.
 The progress of the tiny house building can be seen on his blog.
 His neighborhood portrait-drawing-as-oral-history project “I Draw You Talk” lives here.
 Jean-Marc’s public works includes videos of his doppelgangers, and guided tours of NYC housing projects.

-Jean-Marc has taught at the DIA Art Foundation, the Aldrich Contemporary Art Museum, and at numerous schools and universities.
+Jean-Marc is a Museum Educator and Guide at the Dia Art Foundation, the Aldrich Contemporary Art Museum, and has been a Visiting Artist/Lecturer at SUNY New Paltz, Pratt Institute and Bard College, among numerous schools and universities.
 He is the Studio Assistant for the painter Marilyn Minter.